deadsnxw/MTRPZlab2/README.md

 Enter path to your .md file and program will convert .md file into .html file in same directory

 ### Tests
-Open your cmd and enter command
+Open your CMD and enter commands
 ```
+cd "path to project"
 gradlew.bat test
 ```

-This is a revert commit